CatinhoCR/couscous/README.md

 yarn install
 ```

-If you'd rather use NPM, simply delete the `yarn.lock` file in the root folder and run `npm install`.
+If you'd rather use NPM, simply delete the `yarn.lock` file in the root (look at the `package.json` scripts and make sure to delete the preinstall checker) folder and run `npm install`.

 ### Start Dev Server